ccxt/ccxt/README.md

 Upon your first call to any `watch` method CCXT Pro will establish a connection to a specific stream/resource of the exchange and will maintain it.
 In case the connection exists – it is reused.
 The library will handle the subscription request/response messaging sequences as well as the authentication/signing if the requested stream is private.

 The library will also watch the status of the uplink and will keep the connection alive.
 Upon a critical exception, a disconnect or a connection timeout/failure, the next iteration of the tick function will call the `watch` method that will trigger a reconnection.
 This way the library handles disconnections and reconnections for the user transparently.
 CCXT Pro applies the necessary rate-limiting and exponential backoff reconnection delays.
 All of that functionality is enabled by default and can be configured via exchange properties, as usual.

+Most of the exchanges only have a single base URL for streaming APIs (usually, WebSocket, starting with `ws://` or `wss://`).
+Some of them may have more than one URL for each stream, depending on the feed in question.

 ### Linking Against CCXT Pro